 These filters work longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged components to catch particles.
+An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they’re also 30 times more effective than ordinary filters.
+Plus, they’re also 30 times more effective than everyday filters.

 An electronic air cleaner involves a high-voltage magnetic charge to trap particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, made elsewhere in your home.
+And reduce ozone, a known lung irritant, created elsewhere in your home.